mongodb/docs/source/reference/commands.rst

 .. dbcommand:: writeBacksQueued

-   ``writeBacksQueued`` is an internal command that returns true if there are operations in the write back queue when ``writeBacksQueued`` was called.
+   ``writeBacksQueued`` is an internal command that returns true if there are operations in the write back queue for the given ``mongos``.
+   This command applies to sharded clusters only.

    .. slave-ok, admin-only